alexSamalot19/Groundz/README.md

 My name is Alex I worked on the backend of the website my portfolio can be found [here]( https://alexsamalot19.github.io/Samalot-Alexander-Portfolio/).

-We designed this app using existing APIs and packages listed in the **This App Utilizes** section.
+The Goundz team designed this app using existing APIs and packages listed in the **This App Utilizes** section.
 We used Node and Sequelize to query and route data in this app, and Handlebars to generate the HTML.
 The site is deployed to Heroku [here](https://the-groundz.herokuapp.com/).